agrawalsourabh/ShortestPathFinder/README.md

 * [Screenprints](#Screenprints)

 ## Description: <br>
-This web based application allows the user to select anyone of the two popular path finding algorithms to find the shortest path between the source and destination node and it also highlights all the visited nodes.
+This web based application allows the user to select anyone of the two popular shortest path finding algorithms to find the shortest path between the source and destination node and it also highlights all the visited nodes.

 ## Path Finding Algorithms:
 * Dijkstra algorithm